Crypto-TII/CryptographicEstimators/docs/github/add_new_estimator.md

 The function represents a helper function to efficiently access the optimal parameter `h`, without the knowledge of the internals of the full implementation of the class.
-The nice thing about the CryptographicEstimator framework is, it will keep track of the optimal optimization parameters, and you are therefor able to access via:
+The nice thing about the CryptographicEstimator framework is, it will keep track of the optimal optimization parameters, and you are therefore able to access via:

 ```python